TheRosettaFoundation/SOLAS-Match/README.md

   - However there will be a limit of 4 emails a day to avoid possible spamming.
   - If a user requests a password reset before they have acted on the verification email from registration (and users seem to do this), completing password reset will act as a substitute (verifying the user's email).
   - There is a button in user's profile (visible only to admins and only if the user has requested a reset) which says "Link emailed to User for Password Reset".
 Clicking on this will bring up the link which can be sent to a user having trouble.
 Or could be used to reset a password on a user's behalf.
+  - Task Stream emails were being processed in a way that caused queues to overflow.
+Now the decision to send or not is made earlier so there is no risk of overflow.
+  - Links to the dev instance of Phrase from dev.translatorswb.org will now work (project and task pages).

 ## Version 12.2